-- Custom plan is available if you need more than 800,000 operations per month and 220+ GB data transfer.
+- Custom plan is available if you need more than 800,000 operations/month and 220+ GB data transfer.

 See Integromat’s Pricing Plans and features.

-As you can see, there’s a huge difference between the two in terms of pricing.
-But this shouldn’t be the only criteria.
-Depending on your needs and skillset, you’ll probably want one over the other.
+As you can see, there’s a huge difference between the two regarding pricing.
+But this shouldn’t be the only criterion.
+Depending on your needs and skill set, you’ll probably want one over the other.